Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

 Use your title to address a problem your audience is having, and show that you have the answer.

 Also, ensure that your content relates to the title.
-If it doesn't, your readers are going to click away.
+If it doesn't, your readers are going to move on.

 Every single part of your website needs to be proofread carefully before it goes online.

-If there are errors on your landing page, for example, it can put readers off before they've gone any further.
+For instance, errors on your landing page can put readers off before they've gone any further.

 “It can't be overstated how important proofreading is,” says content expert David Gillian at Academized.
 “If you don't do it, you look sloppy, which is the last thing you want.
 Good proofreading takes time, but it will pay off in increased readership and sales.”